bankrr/.github/profile/README.md

 # bankrr

-Collection of R packages to read and tidy documents from italian banks.
+Collection of R packages for reading and tidying Italian bank documents